primer/css/pages/css/getting-started/contributing.md

 - Documentation for Primer CSS modules should live in the corresponding `.md` file for that module in the `/pages/css` folder.

--There are separate folders in `/pages/css` for component, object, support, and utilities docs, as well as separate folders for more general documentation such as principles and tooling.
+- There are separate folders in `/pages/css` for component, object, support, and utilities docs, as well as separate folders for more general documentation such as principles and tooling.

 - Each folder corresponds to a new url such as `primer.style/css/utilities`.